jjeffery/simpledb/README.md

 ## TODO

 - [ ] Detect queries with a where clause matching `where id = ?`.
 Implement
-      and implement using the much faster SimpleDB `GetItem` method instead of the `Select` method.
+      using the much faster SimpleDB `GetItem` method instead of the `Select` method.
 - [ ] Support wildcard query `select * from table_name`
 - [ ] Support integer primary keys.
 Currently only strings supported.
 - [ ] Provide options in the connection string, region, consistent read, etc